Karan-Bharti1/E-commerce-backend/README.md

 - API to get all Products Data
-- APT to get product data by Id
+- API to get product data by Id
 - API to get all product data by category Id
 - API to get all categories data
 - API to post new Product data